JenniferPylko/openlore/cosmology/conduits/warble/solar-system/warble-d/radiance/cogkane.md

 ## International Relations

 During the times of the wilds, Cogkane was only regularly in contact with [Thioda](thioda.md).
 Xenophobia was high during this period, so Thioda was seen mostly as a threat.

+## Member Nations

+### Kyanium

+Kyanium was the farthest east nation of Cogkane.
+Legislation by the parliament of Kyanium was often promoted to international Cogkane law due to the nation's influence.